Chair’s Introduction

 Section 172 and Stakeholder Engagement

 A key focus of the Code is the requirement to report on how the interests of the Group’s stakeholders and the matters set out in section 172 of the Companies Act 2006 have been considered in Board discussions and decision making.
-It is also important for the Board to keep stakeholder engagement mechanisms under review so that they remain effective, particularly with the expansion of the Group during the year.
-The Board’s section 172 (1) statement and details of our engagement with stakeholders can be found within the Annual Report.
+It is also important for the Board to keep stakeholder engagement mechanisms under review so that they remain effective.
+The Board’s section 172 (1) statement and details of our engagement with stakeholders can be found on pages 56 to 63 of our 2024 Annual Report.

 Environmental, Social and Governance (ESG)